Tag Archives: primary arms

 CONCLUSION

-After shooting the PA GLx over the last few months, it has given me plenty of experience to judge the little scope.
+After shooting the Primary Arms GLxover the last few months, it has given me plenty of experience to judge the little scope.

 As a lower-cost precision rifle optic, the GLx stands out against its competition and offers its users some refined features and benefits for a surprising price.
 The scope gives a superb optical performance and robust mechanical function for those that shoot on the move.
 It’s light enough to not be eliminated from a hunting rifle project too.